lyonscode/lyonscode.github.io/_posts/2025-06-04-tryhackme-friday-overtime-write-up.md

-To find this information, we need only to run a quick Google search.
+To find this information, Google is our friend.

 ![](/assets/img/uploads/prsm.dll-malware-framework-google-search.png)